raiden-network/spec/terminology.rst

        Total fees for a Mediated Transfer announced by the Raiden Node doing the Transfer.

    Secret
        A value used as a preimage in a :term:`Hash Time Locked Transfer`.
+Its size should be 32 bytes.

    Partner
        The other node in a channel.
 The node with which we have an open :term:`Payment Channel`.